SpoonLabs/astor/README.md

 Astor allows to integrate a custom strategy for selecting ingredients from the ingredient search space.
 By default, Astor randomly takes one ingredient from a given ingredient scope (Application, Package or File).

-A customize ingredient selection strategy class extends from abstract class fr.inria.astor.core.loop.spaces.ingredients.
-IngredientStrategy.
+A customize ingredient selection strategy class extends from abstract class fr.inria.astor.core.loop.spaces.ingredients.IngredientStrategy.

 Then, the canonical name of this strategy's class is passed to Astor via the argument '-ingredientstrategy'.

+We detail this extension point in the document [Ingredient Space Tutorial](https://github.com/SpoonLabs/astor/blob/master/docs/tutorials/readme_ing_space.md).

 Limitations
 ------